-- Medicines to treat stomach ulcers (called H2 antagonists) - Medicines to treat stomach ulcers (called H2 antagonists) Medicines to treat high blood pressure or heart, failure such as beta-blockers, doinidine, guanethidine and reserpine.
-These can also hide the signs of hypoglycaemia, so special care is needed when taking these medicines Glimepiride may either increase or weaken the effects of the following medicines: Medicines inhibiting blood clotting (coumarin derivatives such as warfarin).
-Colesevelam, a medicine used to reduce cholesterol, has an effect on the absorption of Glimepiride.
-To avoid this effect, you should be advised to take Glimepiride at least 4 hours before colesevelam.
+- Medicines to treat stomach ulcers (called H2 antagonists) - Medicines to treat high blood pressure or heart failure such as beta-blockers, clonidine, guanethidine and reserpine.
+These can also hide the signs of hypoglycaemia, so special care is needed when taking these medicines

+Glimepiride may either increase or weaken the effects of the following medicines:

+- Medicines inhibiting blood clotting (coumarin derivatives such as warfarin). - Colesevelam, a medicine used to reduce cholesterol, has an effect on the absorption of Glimepiride.
+To avoid this effect, you should be advised to take Glimepiride at least 4 hours before colesevelam